flutter/website/src/docs/release/breaking-changes/route-transition-record-and-transition-delegate.md

 ## Context

 If the navigator receives a new list of pages, it tries to update its current routes stack to match the list.
-It, however, requires explicit decisions on how to transition the route in and off the screen.
-Developers can customize that by providing their own implementations of transition delegate.
+However, it requires explicit decisions on how to transition the route on and off the screen.
 Previously, routes that were not in the new list required decisions on how to transition off the screen.
 However, we later found out this is not always true.
 If a route that was popped but is still waiting for the popping animation to finish, this route will sit in the navigator routes stack until it is done.
 If a page update occurs during this time, this route exits but doesn't requires a decision on how to transition off the screen.
 Therefore, we added the `isWaitingForExitingDecision` to denote such case.

 The `isEntering` getter is also renamed to `isWaitingForEnteringDecision` so that is is more descriptive and matches the naming scheme.